 International Summer Program: Identity-Based Conflict Resolution - Overview

 Conflicts over collective identity - including issues of religion, narratives and culture - abound in our world today.
-Taught by leading scholars and practitioners, this unique program offers five intensive conflict resolution courses focusing on such conflicts and how to creatively deal with them.
+Taught by leading scholars and practitioners, this unique program offers four intensive conflict resolution courses focusing on such conflicts and how to creatively deal with them.

 Why the Conflict Resolution Program at Bar-Ilan University?